dxdxdt/proone/doc/sws.md

 requiring the new API can be silently switched off at runtime, removal of the macro is recommended.

 The Linux kernel is highly configurable.
-Pesudo file systems and the device file system may not be present on a Linux host since they can be disabled.
+Pseudo file systems and the device file system may not be present on a Linux host since they can be disabled.
 Disabling any of these file systems is unusual for PCs but practical on embedded devices.
 Proone do not assume that these file systems are available on the host and try